 Yoga is meant to be relaxing, not stressful, PLEASE don't worry about anything, we are here to guide you-Hope this is helpful & see you on the mat!

-Classes denoting student discounts require a current/valid student ID
+Classes denoting student /senior discounts require a valid ID

 If there are remaining classes on a class card that has expired, students may purchase the class extension.
 This will put the expired classes onto a new class card.
 The new card purchased must be of equal or greater value to the card that previously expired.
 This only applies to 5 and 10 class passes.

 There may be some occasions where, for the safety of staff and clients, we will cancel classes (for example, weather conditions).
 This does not allow for extensions or added days on a class card.

 Please be aware, there will be no refunds.

 What do I wear?: Please, don't worry too much about this, it seems to be a source of anxiety, don't fall into that thinking!
 Just wear something you feel comfortable and relaxed in.
 Ladies can wear yoga pants, sweats or shorts and tighter fitted tops (maybe wear something a little looser over it if that makes you uncomfortable), whereas guys may put on shorts and baggy t-shirts.
 Try to avoid wearing clothes that are too loose so that some body parts do not become unnecessarily exposed (YIKES)—and you will likely end up spending more time adjusting your clothing instead of concentrating on your practice.
 Remember, you will be bending and stretching a lot, so loose clothes tend to fall in your face during downward poses (So distracting and annoying) and it will become difficult for the teacher to check your alignment.

 What do I bring?: Yourself, maybe your water (in a container with a lid) , and a good attitude.
 We have mats, blocks, straps, blankets and bolsters available for use free of charge.
 Of course, you are welcome to bring your own personal props and mats if you like!